 The UNC website suggests that among the most important considerations are a seat with adjustable height, back support, arm rests and foot rests, and a properly designed keyboard and mouse.
 A monitor with negligible flickering or glare to minimize eye strain is also recommended.

-The Mayo Clinic also suggests regular fitness breaks during your work day.
+The Mayo Clinic suggests regular fitness breaks during your work day.
 A break can be as simple as a stretch at your desk or conference table. (https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/office-stretches/art-20046041, November 13, 2019).
-The Clinic’s website has also provided several useful videos on stretching at the office:
+The Clinic’s website also provides several useful videos on stretching at the office:

 Q: Are foods high in sugar and sodium actually bad for my long-term health?